Density-Softmax: Efficient Test-time Model for Uncertainty Estimation and Robustness under Distribution Shifts: Additional experiments

 \subsubsection{Distance awareness on the toy dataset}

-In the main paper, we have shown Density-Softmax is a distance-aware method on two moons dataset with the variance of Bernoulli distribution surface.
-In order to test whether this observation is consistent across different settings, we continue to do experiments with different uncertainty metrics and datasets.
-It is also worth noticing that we have used \acrshort{KDE} on the toy dataset to estimate latent representation $Z \in \mathbb{R}^{128}$ from the ResFFN-12-128~\citep{Liu2020SNGP} backbone.
-However, we also can use different density estimation techniques.
-Therefore, to test our method behavior with different estimation approaches, we do an ablation study with three additional settings, including using \acrshort{KDE} on sample space $\mathcal{X} \subset \mathbb{R}^{2}$ instead of $\mathcal{Z}$, and replacing \acrshort{KDE} by Normalizing Flows and also estimating on both sample space $\mathcal{X}$ and latent space $\mathcal{Z}$.

-\textbf{Different uncertainty metrics.} Figure~\ref{fig:2dmoon-entropy} presents a comparison in terms of predictive entropy which have the following formula

-Because of the over-confidence of deterministic-\acrshort{ERM}, \acrshort{MC}~Dropout, Rank-1~\acrshort{BNN}, and Ensemble which return $p(y|x) = 0$, theirs predictive entropy become undefined by $\log_2(p(y|x)) = \log_2(0)$ is undefined.
+\textbf{Different uncertainty metrics.} Figure~\ref{fig:2dmoon-entropy} presents a comparison in terms of predictive entropy.
+Because of the over-confidence of Deterministic~\acrshort{ERM}, \acrshort{MC}~Dropout, Rank-1~\acrshort{BNN}, and Ensemble which return $p(y|x) = 0$, theirs predictive entropy become undefined by $\log_2(p(y|x)) = \log_2(0)$ is undefined.
 As a result, we have a white background for these mentioned baselines, showing these methods are not able to be aware of the distance \acrshort{OOD} dataset.
-For \acrshort{MC}~Dropout and Ensemble, since these two methods do not provide a convenient expression of the predictive variance of Bernoulli distribution, we also follow the work of~\citet{Liu2020SNGP} to plot their predictive uncertainty as the distance of the maximum predictive probability from $0.5$, i.e.,

-so that $u(x) \in \left[0,1\right]$ in Figure~\ref{fig:2dmoon-var2}.
-Although with different uncertainty metrics, deterministic-\acrshort{ERM}, \acrshort{MC}~Dropout, Rank-1~\acrshort{BNN}, and Ensemble still perform badly, showing truly unable to have the distance-aware ability.
-Meanwhile, compare with \acrshort{SNGP}, our Density-Softmax performance is still better with $1.0$ values on both uncertainty surfaces in these two figures while \acrshort{SNGP} still make significant mistakes with low uncertainty value on \acrshort{OOD} data.
+For \acrshort{MC}~Dropout and Ensemble, since these two methods do not provide a convenient expression of the predictive variance of Bernoulli distribution, we also follow the work of~\citet{Liu2020SNGP} to plot their predictive uncertainty as the distance of the maximum predictive probability from $0.5$ so that $u(x) \in \left[0,1\right]$ in Figure~\ref{fig:2dmoon-var2}.
+Although with different uncertainty metrics, Deterministic~\acrshort{ERM}, \acrshort{MC}~Dropout, Rank-1~\acrshort{BNN}, and Ensemble still perform badly, showing truly unable to have the distance-aware ability.